ox-vgg/vise/README.md

 See [doc/User-Guide.md](doc/User-Guide.md) for instructions on using VISE for creating visual search engine.
 You can also read the [frequently asked questions](doc/FAQ.md) page to learn more about VISE.

 ## Developer Resources
 See [doc/Compiling-VISE.md](doc/Compiling-VISE.md) for instructions on compiling the VISE source code in Windows, Linux and MacOS platforms.
+For testing VISE source code and assessing its image retrieval performance, see [doc/Testing-VISE.md](doc/Testing-VISE.md).

 ## Contact
 Contact [Abhishek Dutta](adutta@robots.ox.ac.uk) for any queries or feedback related to this software application.